 We were very happy with room 6042.
 It was worth the wait to get a room with so much space and such a pleasant aspect, with three windows allowing us views of the river and the area around the hotel.
 It felt more like an apartment than a hotel room.
 But the space in the living and sleeping area came at the expense of compromise elsewhere...

-I mentioned compromise.
 The size of the bathroom was the compromise for the generous size of the other rooms.
-It had the feel of being crammed in between the outside corridor and the lounge area, which gave rise also to an unusual angular five-cornered shape.
+It felt crammed in between the outside corridor and the lounge area, which gave rise also to an unusual angular five-cornered shape.

-Options are limited in most bathrooms, but this one even more so.
-The toilet was to the right, bath across the wall opposite the door and sink on the wall to the left.
+Options are limited in most bathrooms, but in this one even more so.
+The toilet was to the right, the bath across the wall opposite the door, and the sink on the wall to the left.

 Fixtures and Fittings

 The appearance of the wall-mounted toilet was reasonably modern, although the flush was set into the wall.
 The curved oval sink with a tall tap over it also had a modern feel to it.
 The disadvantage of the tap was that its design caused water to spill onto the base under the sink.
 There was an interesting sticker explaining the plug operation in the sink.
 The chrome rail beneath the sink area was useful for a hand towel and there was a chrome soap holder mounted near the sink.

 The bath appeared to be older.
 I wondered if it had been fitted many years previously with the tiling at the side of it.
 There was nothing wrong with it, other than it being smaller than I would have liked.
 A wall-mounted shower head with a chrome hose ran off the bath taps.
 A glass screen by the bath shielded the shower.
 There was a chrome grab rail, with a soap dish by the bath and also a vertical rail, as well as a towel rail at the end.

 There was a rectangular mirror in a chrome frame over the sink and also a shaving mirror nearby.